 The importance of maintaining historic buildings

-A regular plan for the maintenance of historic buildings is usually less costly than letting the building deteriorate.
-If left unmanaged, damage can worsen until urgent repairs become necessary.
+Prevention is better than cure, and a regular plan for maintaining your historic building is usually less costly than letting it deteriorate.
+Untreated damage can worsen until urgent (and often expensive) repairs are needed.

 Working on historic buildings

-Historic buildings can be permanently damaged if repairs are not carried out by skilled persons using the proper techniques and materials.
-Wherever possible, repairs should be carried out to the historic fabric rather than replacing original features with new materials.
+If your building needs repairs, they should always be carried out by skilled persons using the proper techniques and materials.
+Wherever possible, carry out repairs to the historic fabric rather than replacing original features with new materials.

-The following maintenance should be undertaken at least every six months, preferably during the spring and autumn:
+Undertake the following maintenance at least every six months, preferably during the spring and autumn:

-- Check the roof – to prevent damp and other weather-related damage, all roofs should be checked for missing or slipped slates or tiles, and flashings should be watertight.
+- Check the roof – to prevent damp and other weather-related damage, check all roofs for missing or slipped slates and tiles, and make sure flashings are watertight.

 - Unblock roof valleys, gutters, hoppers, and downpipes – clear debris from these areas to help water drain away.
 Blockages can cause damage to the building itself by allowing water penetration.

-- Repaint – routine repainting of external wood is essential to prevent damp and the onset of rot.
-Do not change the colour significantly without reference to the Local Authority Planning Department.
+- Repaint – routine repainting of external wood prevents damp and the onset of rot.
+But don’t change the colour significantly without talking to the Local Authority Planning Department.

-- Remove plants - climbing plants and creepers, particularly ivy, can cause damage by creating persistently damp walls, as well as by blocking roof valleys and gutters.
-Such plants should therefore be removed, but never aggressively pulled away from a wall, as this could cause damage to both the masonry and mortar joints.
+- Remove plants - climbing plants and creepers, particularly ivy, can cause damage by locking in damp next to walls, as well as by blocking roof valleys and gutters.
+Remove them carefully.
+Aggressively pulling them away from a wall could cause damage to masonry and mortar joints.

 - Chimneys and flues - chimneys in use should be swept at least annually, preferably by a member of The Guild of Master Chimney Sweeps, and inspected once every three years by a HETAS-approved chimney engineer.

-- Heating – gas and oil-fired central heating systems should be subject to an annual maintenance contract with a GAS SAFE REGISTER™ or an OFTEC registered installer, respectively.
+- Heating – you should have an annual maintenance contract for gas and oil-fired central heating systems with a GAS SAFE REGISTER™ or an OFTEC registered installer, respectively.

-- Test the electrical installation – poor maintenance of the electrical systems can lead to fires, especially in listed buildings where electrical wiring is often old.
-Any defective wiring or equipment should be brought up to the relevant standard under the present Institution of Engineering and Technology (IET) Regulations.
+- Test the electrical installation – poor maintenance of electrical systems increases fire risk, especially in listed buildings where electrical wiring is often old.
+Any defective wiring or equipment should be brought up to the relevant standard under the current Institution of Engineering and Technology (IET) Regulations.

 Want to know more?

-For more information on methods and considerations related to heritage building maintenance, why not download our guide?
+For further information on heritage building maintenance, why not download our guide?